 Freelancing is often considered to be “too hard” or “not for everyone”.

-The funny thing is these terms are often defined by well-established freelancers who are comfortably making a living from it.
+The funny thing is these terms are often defined by well-established freelancers who are making a comfortable living from it.

 I’m not sure if they’re afraid of you taking over their jobs or if it’s just plain jealousy.
 Because my experience of working as a freelancer for over six years has been amazing and life-changing.